 FEW people realise just how much sugar we consume in everyday food.
-So I was really excited when I came across this Jamie Oliver sugar in food video the other day because it explains precisely how many unnecessary calories we’re putting into our bodies all day long.
+So I was really excited when I came across this Jamie Oliver sugar in food video the other day because it explains precisely how many unnecessary calories we’re putting into our bodiesall day long.

-Watch this Jamie Oliver sugar in food video and then have a good think about how many of these foods you and your family are consuming each day.
+Have a good think about how many of these foods you and your family are consuming each day.

 Scary, isn’t it?
 Even though I write and advise people every day about how sugar affects their wellbeing this Jamie Oliver sugar in food video certainly brought it all home to me in a very hard-hitting way.

-You can find out more about sugar in food and drink by checking out some of my blog posts: More sugar in ready meals than in Coke; sugar in drinks kills 184,000 a year; sugar’s killing the world but who cares?
+You can find out more about sugar in food and drink by checking out some of my blog posts: More sugar in ready meals than in Coke;

 The harm all this sugar is doing to us is well-documented.
 Australian researcher David Gillespie’s book Sweet Poison talks about how he decided to stop eating sugar and lost six stone without dieting in a year.